 Johnson’s Locust Hall Farm offers a true farm experience open to public & private events.
-Throughout our seasons we have many offerings from hayrides to pick seasonal crops & entrance into our Animal Farm to private school field trips & weddings.
+Throughout our seasons we have many offerings from pick your own, Evenings on the farm to private events & weddings.
 Our farm offers something for everyone.
 Visit our farm market and enjoy our famous apple cider donuts.
 Spring, Summer & Fall are packed with opportunity to enjoy our 325 acre farm.

 Visit our calendar to learn more.